Liang-Hsuan/CommerceHub-OrderManager/README.md

 # Order Manager #
-## A desktop application that can manage various shopping channels' orders | my 3rd C# application ##
+## A desktop application that can manage various shopping channels' orders ##

 **The main function of this application:**